jiggleboy/june-OS-V.1.1/README.md

 Here, I'm building an operating system in solely Python.
 My goal is to prove that Python is superior, and can be used in anything!
 My project is currently in early dev, but I might need some help!
 I'm calling all you awesome Python devs!
 By the way, don't use this inside of a Virtual Machine, use it in a compiler like OnlinePython or VS.
+JuneOS version 1.3 will introduce more floppy/RAM integration, as I have not used them alot throughout the project, 1.2 will introduce new programs.